Thinkwise/docs/docs/sf/specification_review.md

 Baselines provide a way of identification for a point in time so the stakeholders and analysts are on the same page when it comes to interpreting feedback on a baseline.

+Baselines can be accessed by analysist and developers from the specification menu group.

 ![](assets/sf/baseline.png)
 *A set of baselines*

 A baseline can be created by specifying a point in time, a version and a description.
 The baseline can be assigned to users in the Software Factory via the task *Link user to baseline*.
 When assigned, the users will see the specifications at this point in time.
 This includes everything that can be viewed via the review menu.
 The specifications, the status and progress, positioning, attachments and diagrams will all be shown as they were at the point in time of the baseline.

-The only exception is the discussion, which always shows the actual comments.
-When a comment is added while reviewing a point in time, this information will be shared.
+The only exception is the discussion, which always shows all comments.
+When a comment is added while reviewing a point in time, this information will be added to the new comment.

 ![](assets/sf/baseline-comment.png)
 *A review comment including baseline information*